Cleeng/mediastore-sdk/README.md

 });
 ```

-#### Custom styles
+#### <a id="custom-styles-header"></a>Custom styles

-Another way of styling componets from library is creating custom styles and overriding default styles by those that you have created.
+Another way of styling components from the library is creating custom styles and overriding default styles by those that you have created.
-Every mediastore-sdk library component has many classes that can be used to select element that needs to be styled.
+Every MediaStore SDK library component has many classes that can be used to select an element that needs to be styled.
 Their names are based on BEM.

-Here is a simple exapmle how styles can be added:
+Here is a simple example how styles can be added:

 ```css
 .msd__header {